Total Pageviews

 "I know why you say that with that silly grin, young Lupe," I said.
 "And for the millionth time, it was not my fault."

-"Burning down the girl-guides' dormitory?" she said.
+"Burning down the outdoor guides' dormitory?" she said.
 "How's that not your fault?"

 "I've explained repeatedly," I said, "that I had no choice in the matter.
-I was forced to make a decision on the spur of the moment, and burning the place down was all I could think of to hide the evidence."
+I was forced to make a decision on the spur of the moment.
+Do you know how difficult it can be to choose one course of action over another in a flash?
+I did my best.
+I considered this and that, and the best course of action seemed to be burn the place down to hide the evidence."

 "Oh?
 I don't know," I said in a meditative state of my own, "so you think slithered is the right verb do you?"